Gen Z employees in the workplace

 What sets exceptional employee development apart?

-Organizations need to go beyond providing employees with the tools to do their jobs and also helping them feel challenged, motivated, and ready to take on new endeavors.
+Organizations need to go beyond, providing employees with the tools to do their jobs and also helping them feel challenged, motivated, and ready to take on new endeavors.

-They do this by focusing on areas that benefit the business and the employee, such as:
+Companies with the best training programs do this by focusing on areas that benefit the business and the employee, such as:

 Let’s look at a few examples of how companies have created and managed employee development programs.

-Heineken
+1. Heineken

 When surveyed, 86% of Heineken senior leaders wanted to connect with junior employees—the next generation—to gain new skills and experiences.
 This led to Heineken running a reverse mentoring program where junior employees act as mentors to senior leaders and executives.
 Such a program aims to provide leadership a new perspective on the future of work and areas for growth.